 - What is Segmentation?
 How Does it Work?

-- Best Customer Segmentation Software & Tool in 2022
+- Best Customer Segmentation Software & Tool

 - Successful Customer Segmentation Through RFM Analysis